 Superannuation, or super, is a crucial part of Australia’s retirement landscape.
 Internationally, Australia has the 4th largest pension market in the world, according to the Thinking Ahead Institute’s Global Pension Assets Study, and had $2.9 trillion invested in super assets as of September 2020.In this article, we discuss:

 What is superannuation?

-How does superannuation work in Australia?
+How does superannuation work?